funkonaut/funkonaut.github.io/_posts/1111-01-03-hello-cube.md

 <br><br>

 ## Learning Objectives
 Typically when one is learning how to program they begin with a "Hello World" activity where one programs the text "Hello World" to appear on the screen.
 Since we are working with 3D models we will start with a simple alternation on "Hello World", "Hello Cube".
-We highly recommend you review the [terminology text file](DO-THIS.com) now so we are all on the same page with technical terminology (don't worry if some words and their definitions are unclear right now we will address them all in further lessons)
+We highly recommend you review the [terminology text file](DO-THIS.com) now so we are all on the same page with technical terminology (don't worry if some words and their definitions are unclear right now we will address them all in further lessons).
 <br><br>

 In addition to programming your first model you will also learn about navigating the OpenSCAD app and it's different windows.
 If you followed out recommended setup you should be able to launch OpenSCAD and it will default you to a new code file "Untitled," if OpenSCAD opens to a dialogue go ahead and tab navigate to the "New" button to create a new file.